 The sprawling Newhall Ranch development proposed for 12,000 acres along the Santa Clara River in northwest Los Angeles County is one of the largest single residential development projects ever contemplated in California.
 Newhall Ranch would create a city of more than 60,000 people on a six-mile stretch of the river that is currently mostly rugged open space and agricultural land.
 As we have reported previously, on January 3, 2011, a coalition of five environmental and Native American groups filed suit against the California Department of Fish and Wildlife (CDFW) over its approvals of permits for the project.
 On October 15, 2012, a Los Angeles Superior court rendered a decision requiring the Department to vacate its EIR certification and perform new analyses on several areas in which it is deficient.
-This decision was appealed by CDFW and the appeal court is expected to issue its decision within the next couple of months.
+This decision was appealed by CDFW and then reversed by the appeal court.
+However, the California Supreme Court has agreed to consider three central issues in the lawsuit.
+Court hearings are expected later in 2015.